-For this reason, $R{\theta JA}$ a system parameter that characterizes the thermal treatment provided in the application.
-An example and discussion of typical system $R{\theta JA}$ values are provided in the Thermal Information section.
+For this reason, $R{\theta,JA}$ , a system parameter that characterizes the thermal treatment, is provided in the Application Information section of the data sheet.
+An example and discussion of typical system $R{\theta,JA}$ values are provided in the Thermal Information section.
 This example provides additional information regarding the power dissipation ratings.
 This example should be used as a reference to calculate the heat dissipation ratings for a specific application.
-TI application engineering provides technical support to design heat sinks if needed.
+TI application engineering provides technical support to design heatsinks if needed.